 In contrast, some established breeds like the Ragdoll in the UK began from few founder cats, leading to a limited gene pool and potential inbreeding issues.
 Similarly, the Burmese breed demonstrates how a restricted gene pool can exist despite a large population, underscoring the importance of careful pedigree research by buyers and breeders alike.

 Not necessarily.
 Inbreeding occurs naturally in cats, especially in uncontrolled local populations where dominant males often mate with related females.
-This can lead to close relatives breeding, which increases the chance of recessive traits emerging.
-While inbreeding can concentrate desirable traits, it can also raise the risk of health problems.
+This can lead to close relatives breeding, which increases the chance of recessive traits appearing in offspring.
+While selective inbreeding is used by show breeders to fix particular desirable traits, such as specific coat colours or shapes, this must be carefully managed to avoid the emergence of harmful recessive conditions.

-Most genes come in pairs, one from each parent, but their interactions determine how traits appear.
-Dominant genes express their trait even if only one copy is present.
+Some health conditions and traits in cats are caused by dominant genes, meaning they can manifest even if only one copy is present.
 For example, Polycystic Kidney Disease (PKD) in Persian cats is caused by a dominant gene—only one copy from one parent is needed to cause the condition.
+This explains why it has spread so widely, even among responsible breeders.
+To combat this, genetic tests are available, and breeding from cats who test negative can effectively eliminate PKD from future litters.